 Some of the most common issues you are likely to face as a journal editor are:

 For plagiarism or dual submission, you may choose to use similarity detection software.
-Contact your Taylor & Francis Managing Editor to run a paper through the Crossref Similarity Check software.
+Contact your Taylor & Francis Portfolio Manager to run a paper through the Crossref Similarity Check software.
 This software can provide a visual and quantifiable sign of text overlap in a manuscript.
 Your journal Editorial Board members are also an invaluable asset when investigating plagiarism.
 Their subject-specific knowledge is useful in assessing the novelty in suspect manuscripts.
 They can also conduct further evaluation of the paper and allegations when required.
 After investigation, if the allegations appear to be true, the COPE guidelines suggest contacting the author(s) of the paper to request an explanation of the overlapping material.
 Based on the investigation and reply from the author(s), you can decide how to proceed.
 There are some key options you can consider:

 You can access the full range of COPE guides and resources at all times.
 Useful guidelines include: